Instructional Aide II - Learning Center (Part-time) (Grant Funded)

 Skyline College is part of the San Mateo County Community College District and is designated as a Hispanic Serving Institution (HSI), enrolling approximately 16,000 students each academic year.
 Skyline College has a diverse student population that is a reflection of the communities that it serves.
 Detailed information about the student population, including data related to student success, can be found on Skyline College’s Office of Planning, Research and Institutional Effectiveness (PRIE) website.Who We Want

 The Instructional Aide II (Grant Funded) position provides tutoring in Basic Skills course sections and also tutors students individually and in small groups.
 Under direction, the employee performs a variety of preparatory work and planning, and at faculty direction, prepares materials for use in support of the classroom.
-In addition, the position assists the Learning Center Manager with the daily operations of the Math and Science, Social Science, & Business tutorial labs in the Learning Center.
+In addition, the position assists the Learning Center Manager with the daily operations of the Writing, Reading, and ESOL labs in the Learning Center.
 Public contact is extensive and primarily includes students, faculty, and staff, but can also include vendors and staff from other educational institutions and agencies for the purpose of exchanging subject matter and procedural information.
 The work schedule for this position may include some evening hours.This is a temporary position funded by the Basic Skills Initiative (BSI) Categorical Funds and may be eliminated once the funding has been exhausted.Duties and Responsibilities

 The duties below are representative of the duties of the classification and are not intended to cover all of the duties performed by the incumbent(s) of any particular position.
 The omission of specific statements of duties does not exclude them from the position if the scope of work is similar, related, or a logical assignment to this classification.